What is a Class Action?

 No. Class members do not incur costs in connection with the class action.
 Class action lawyers are usually paid on a contingency basis.
 This means that class counsel are only paid if successful.
 Class counsel are paid a percentage of any settlement or court award.
 Class counsel fees are subject to court approval.

 What does “certification” mean?

-Can I join the class action?
+How can I join the class action?

 Can I exclude myself from the class action?

 Yes.
 After the class action is certified, you will be given an opportunity to opt out (exclude yourself from the class action).
 If you opt out, you will not be able to participate in any settlement or court award achieved in the class action, but you may be able to pursue your claim on an individual basis.
-Generally speaking, you would only want to opt out of a class action if you intend to bring individual litigation.
+Generally speaking, the class members would only want to opt out of a class action if they intend to bring individual litigation.
 In most circumstances, it is more cost effective to participate in a class action because the legal costs are spread over a large number of people, making it more economic for any individual class member to obtain relief.